 Drivers should also seek medical attention right away, even if they don’t think they were seriously injured.
 Seeing a doctor the day of the accident makes it easier to establish the accident caused the injuries.
 When people wait a few days to seek care, they make it easier for the insurance company to argue someone else caused their injuries.
 Drivers also need to be careful what they say to insurance companies in general.
 They should avoid any comments that could be taken as an admission of fault or minimizing their pain.

 Dealing with an insurance claim after a car accident can be overwhelming and full of opportunities for missteps.
-Working with an attorney can increase the chances of a good result.
+Working with a Des Moines Car Accident Attorney can increase the chances of a good result.
 Contact or call us at 515-444-4000 as soon as possible for a free consultation.